ibm-cloud-docs/Cloudant/api/advanced_replication.md

 `create_target` | Creates the target database.                                | Yes
-`doc_ids`       | Array of document IDs to be synchronized.                   | Yes `proxy`         | Address of a proxy server through which replication occurs. | Yes `source`        | Source database URL, including user name and password.      | No `target`        | Target database URL, including user name and password.      | No
+`doc_ids`       | Array of document IDs to be synchronized.                   | Yes `proxy`         | Address of a proxy server through which replication occurs. | Yes `source`        | Source database URL, including username and password.      | No `target`        | Target database URL, including username and password.      | No

 ### Example instructions for using HTTP to start a replication through the `_replicate` endpoint